 Real estate agents have been trained to help along every step of the home buying journey.
 They’ll be able to recommend lenders where you can get pre-approved for a mortgage, as they probably have experience with most local lenders.
 Their insightful questions will narrow your search to the best neighborhood to meet your needs and budget.
 Once you make an offer on your dream home, an agent handles the negotiations over price, move-in dates, and closing costs.

 You’ll want an agent who advocates on your behalf, working as a buyer’s agent with no conflicts of interest.
 Clever Partner Agents only represent the buyer in transactions.
 Top agents from nationwide brokerages such as Century21 or Keller Williams make up our network.
-They join Clever because it’s easier for them to find buyers through our platform.
-Many offer home buyer’s rebates, and they accept flat fees or low commissions.

 Assess Your Needs and Lay Out Your Goals